Top 15 Things to Know Before Buying a Pop Up Camper

 If you are camping at campgrounds that have showers then a shower inside your camper may not be important.

 However, if you are going to shower inside your camper then you have to consider tank sizes including the water heater.
-Also, most pop up tent campers don’t have showers included, but they sometimes are available as an option you can purchase if buying new.
+Also, most pop-up tent campers don’t have showers included, but they are sometimes available as an option you can purchase if you are buying new.

 4. Foul Weather Camping Can Be Tough

-Yes, rain is great for our planet, but when you are camping in a pop up camper, you may not be too happy to see this weather.
-Once your camper is set up you will stay dry inside but the wind could be an issue.
+Yes, rain is great for our planet, but when you are camping in a pop-up camper, you may not be too happy about this weather.
+Once your camper is set up, you will stay dry inside, but the wind could be an issue.

 3. Mold and Mildew Is a Serious Concern